galaxyproject/galaxy-hub/src/events/GCC2015/BoFs/GalaxyAdmins/index.md

   * Seems to be due to reading lots of tools and configs.
   * Means when Galaxy is upgraded, it's down for a while?
   * Lots of concern about downtime after a restart
-* Eric Enns: doing cool work with !BioBlend to put sequncing files where Galaxy picks them up (and uses symlinks)
+* Eric Enns: doing cool work with BioBlend to put sequncing files where Galaxy picks them up (and uses symlinks)
 * A fair percentage of people in the room deal mainly with "non-standard" genomes.
 * Conversation about impresonating users, and really locking it down so this can't be done
 * Role based permissions.